David-SWUSA-RISCOS/YASDOE/docs/Develop/MultTsk.md

 In the case of the **Active Queue** being empty the TaskManager will run the task with TaskHandle 0, which is never in a queue and is the Idle task.
 Where supported by the CPU the idle task uses a wait type instruction to reduce CPU usage (supported on ARMv4 and newer, also on some 68K CPU's).

 A preemptive task switch still has all the overhead of a cooperative task switch.
 As such there is a call to set longer timeslices than the normal one vblank, to improve performance.
-The star call **TaskTimeSlice** passed single nibble parameter is used to configure the number of vblanks per time slice, from 1 through 15, a value of 0 degrades to purely cooperative multitasking.
+The star command **TaskTimeSlice** passed single nibble parameter is used to configure the number of vblanks per time slice, from 1 through 15, a value of 0 degrades to purely cooperative multitasking.
+This may also be done through the Library Call **Task_TimeSlice** as well as the SWI call **Task_TimeSlice**

 ---